 Financial management — especially cash and liquidity capacities — are critical during the initial wave of a crisis.
 Your response plans will likely drive the survival of your business.
 Your priority needs to be ensuring short-term liquidity needs can be met.
 Quickly put together your weekly cash flow projections in various scenarios from worst to best case.
 Understand where your break points may occur.
 Then evaluate longer-term scenarios of 13 weeks out to quarterly projections to prepare for your coming needs.

-- Determine working capital and liquidity needs immediately.
+- Take our liquidity assessment to determine your working capital needs immediately.

 - Implement cash conservation and recovery actions as soon as possible.

 - Determine available sources of credit and capital and put together a plan now.